Workflow

 Technical Issues

-If you run into any technical difficulties, Alyson is available to help and can be reached by phone or email.
+If you run into any technical difficulties, Carolina is available to help and can be reached by phone or email.
 If you do not have access to any of the required technology, please reach out and we can help accommodate you.

 Maintaining the confidentiality and security of our platform is our priority.
 We have developed procedures to ensure that our Zoom conference meetings remain private and secure: